 We accept payment by cash, check, health savings account (HSA) cards, Visa, Mastercard, or Discover credit card on file.
-Payment is due at the end of each session.
+Payment is due at each session.

 Some people prefer not to use insurance in order to avoid sharing health information with health insurance organizations, which require assignment of diagnoses in order to authorize treatment.
 They prefer private payment in order to keep care especially private and confidential.
-Private payment for services is thus available as an option to those who prefer it.
+In addition, they are able to have more control over the length, frequency, and type of therapy they receive.
+At hope+wellness, we like to empower our clients to choose what works best for them.
+Therefore, private payment for services is thus available as an option to those who prefer it.

-Across all of our work with clients, our mission is to bring exceptional care and support to all people struggling with depression, mood, anxiety, and stress disorders.
+Across all of our work with clients, our mission is to bring exceptional care and support to all people struggling with depression, mood, anxiety, and stress.
 We invite you to read about our mission, vision, and values.

 We hold your appointment specifically for you.
 We schedule a limited amount of appointments in order to work deeply with each person and provide you with excellent care.
 It is difficult to fill a late cancellation (i.e., less than 48-hour advance notice) or no-show (i.e., when a client misses an appointment without cancelling it).

 Thus, we ask that you call our office at least 48 hours in advance if you are unable to show up for an appointment.
-We charge a cancellation fee of $100 for all appointments cancelled with less than 48 hours notice.
-This helps us keep costs reasonable for all clients.
+We charge a cancellation fee of $100 for all appointments cancelled with less than 48 hours notice, due prior to your next appointment.
+This helps us keep costs reasonable for all clients and to allow us to continue to serve the community.
 Thank you for understanding!